🐾 UK Pet Passport | Updated July 2026

 If you're reading this, your dog or cat isn't an afterthought β€” they're the whole reason you're researching ferry timetables at midnight.
 This page is for you.

-βœ… Updated May 2026 βœ… UK-based guidance βœ… Dogs, cats & more
+βœ… Updated July 2026 βœ… UK-based guidance βœ… Dogs, cats & ferrets

-Free β€” no spam β€” instant access
+Official-rule updates β€” no spam β€” unsubscribe any time

 πŸ“‹